 If you haven't set up your Courses & Classes, the page will reflect this.

-You should then go to School > School Structure > School Year Setup > Step 6.
-Courses & Classes to schedule lessons from registration forms, copy over your courses from last year, import a TimeTabler file or set up your courses and classes from scratch.
+You should then go to School > School Structure > School Year Setup > Step 6 to schedule lessons from registration forms, copy over your courses from last year, import a TimeTabler file or set up your courses and classes from scratch.
 Take a look at the New School Year Setup Guide for how to do this.

 If you're a primary school, we recommend selecting the first option to Schedule Sessions from Registration Forms.
 Please follow the instructions here.

-Once you've completed step 6, when you return to the Courses & Classes page you will now see a list of all the scheduled Registration Forms.
+Once you've completed step 6, you will see a list of all the scheduled Registration Forms.
 You can then mark this step as complete.

 5. Do you have registers for your first day of term?